birdandhike.com logo

 From town, drive north on Interstate 15 to US Highway 93 (Table 1, Site 0674).
 Turn left onto US Highway 93 and drive north past the towns of Alamo (95 miles) and Ash Springs (102 miles) to the intersection of Highway 93 and Highway 318 (107 miles; Site 0677).
 Gasoline is available in Alamo and Ash Springs.

 Turn left onto Highway 318 and drive west for 0.7 miles to Crystal Spring, which is marked by a stand of tall cottonwood trees (Site 0676).
 The road forks here, stay right on Highway 318.
-The other fork, Highway 375 (the Extraterrestrial Highway), continues west towards the secret military base at Area 51 and the town of Rachael.
+The other fork, Highway 375 (the Extraterrestrial Highway), continues west towards the secret military base at Area 51 and the town of Rachel.

 shaman knob